 - breeding and grazing cows, goats, horses

 - growing cotton;

 - and others.

-Those people lived at Kanka, which is one of the ancient settlements.
+Those people lived in Kanka, which is one of the ancient settlements.
 But with the time flow, the center of the Tashkent oasis shifted to the ancient settlement of Ming Urik, which is in the north.
 Shash-Tepa or Chach-Tepa (or “six hills” ) is how inhabitants called the city.
 However, the modern-day name “Tashkent” has a really long history, and now it is translated as “stone city”.
 Of course, it isn’t the most accurate name, but it reflects the resilience and courage of its citizens, which they showed when protecting their city from enemies.

 Troublesome Middle Ages

-Throughout the early medieval period, twenty castles, four cities, and many villages had been built on the lands of the modern-day Tashkent.
-The locals were familiar with different religious, including Manichaeism, Buddhism, and Christianity, which were brought through the Silk Road.
+Throughout the early medieval period, twenty castles, four cities, and many villages had been built on the lands of modern-day Tashkent.
+The locals were familiar with different religions, including Manichaeism, Buddhism, and Christianity, which were brought through the Silk Road.
 The atmosphere of harmony, tolerance, and peaceful life was a usual part of their everyday living.

 During the 20s of the 8th century, the Muslim Arab conquerors were destroying the cities and villages.
 The capital Ming Urik suffered most of all as it was completely ruined and devastated.
 Yet, it had later risen from the ashes just a few miles north-west.
 Its ruins are buried now under Tashkent buildings that date two centuries back.

 Due to continuous attacks, civil wars, and sieges, the city’s reconstruction slew down significantly.
 The cultural life and economy were developing at a slower pace too.
 All of those factors resulted in the 17-18th century crisis.